ankitforcode/ARC/src/README.md

             self.eval_grid.append(np.array(d['input']))
 ```

+### Solution 1

-1. The first approach to the solution involves shifting the numpy array on axis=1.
+The solution to `25ff71a9.json` involves shifting the numpy array on axis=1.
 This approach makes use of the internal numpy library `np.roll` which makes it lot easier to get the desired output.

 ```bash
 def roll_np_array(arr, shift, axis=0):